Checkmk

 5. Rule analysis

 Now we have described how rules are created.
 However, simply creating rules is not enough.
-As shown by the example in the Rules-based is better! section at the start of this article, a single rule is not sufficient to achieve the desired result.
+As shown by the example in the Rule-based is better! section at the start of this article, a single rule is not sufficient to achieve the desired result.
 A more complex system of logically-sequenced rules is required for this.
 For that reason an understanding of how multiple rules interact also becomes important.

 5.1.
 Types of rule analysis